emit-js/emit/README.md

 Libraries do interesting things when they can observe each other.

-We aim to standardize an event emitter API for (a)sync listeners that receive arguments and return values.
+We aim to standardize an event emitter API to support async listener functions that may receive arguments and return values.

-We prescribe a pattern for implementing libraries as composer functions that add emit listeners.
+We prescribe a way of implementing libraries as a function that receives an event emitter and attaches functionality to it.

-Emit composer libraries are decoupled from each other.
-The end user is in full control over versioning and composition.
+Libraries are decoupled within npm.
+The end user is in full control over the libraries compose their event emitter.

 ## Emit